vlad-km/Moren-generic/readme.md

 -  This Code execute in `zero safety` mode.
 -  Code written in dialect `non-compliant` ANSI Common Lisp
--  Using 'CLOS` into the  code, will slow it down to its `CLOS level`.
+-  Using `CLOS` into the  code, will slow it down to its `CLOS level`.
--  Also, don't overuse `type functions`.
 -  This code is written for use in a `narrow domain`.